An Authentic(ation) Moment in 3, 2, 1.

 “At FASHIONPHILE University, we have spent decades compiling a full curriculum and training program that utilizes not only the detailed catalog of information that we’ve compiled over the years- meticulously noting usage, changes, and updates in textiles, hardware, fonts, stitching, and serial, registration and date codes.
 At the same time, we’ve dedicated significant time and money to the development and utilization of the most cutting-edge technology available.”

 Like a coveted scholarly journal, not just anyone can tap into the high-fashion almanac.
 It takes trained specialists who are dedicated to ongoing education and have gained a high level of fluency in brand authentication.

 “…every single item that comes through our doors is inspected by our team of highly-trained authenticators- trained in that particular brand or category.
 GIA-trained gemologists and horologists authenticate every piece of fine jewelry and watch.
 If you are certified to authenticate Gucci, that does not mean you can authenticate Hermes, for example.
 These specialists spend all of their time dedicated to continuing learning and authentication.”

 Like any true expert, FASHIONPHILE authenticators are specialists.
 Because their training is focused on a carefully-curated, relatively short list of brands, it’s possible for them to master the nuances of each fashion house’s signature.

 But perhaps the most important lesson here?
 When you’ve really got it, you don’t mind giving your word — and never going back on it.

 “ Authentication is a science.
-And we’ve taken a methodical, strategic and carefully calculated approach to ensuring that each and every item we sell is authentic.
+And we’ve taken a methodical, strategic, and carefully calculated approach to ensure that each and every item we sell is authentic.
 We offer a 100% lifetime authenticity guarantee that what you buy from FASHIONPHILE is authentic.”

 Whoever said you can’t have your cake and eat it too, has clearly never been to a FASHIONPHILE Showroom.